noodlehaus/dispatch/README.md

 * php 5.4
 * php-xdebug (for running complete tests)

+## Backward Compatibility to 4.x

+Apps written using Dispatch 4.x will no longer work with 5+.

 ## Running Tests

 Dispatch makes use of ad hoc tests using PHP's `assert()` function.
 Run the